,h3

 What is a short restaurant description?

-A restaurant is a place where food and drinks are prepared and served to customers.
+A restaurant is a place where food and drinks are prepared and served to guests.
 While meals are usually enjoyed on-site, many restaurants also provide take-out and delivery options.

 How do you write about your restaurant?